Interstate 95 in Pennsylvania: History

-Filling the I-95 gap

 Prior to 2018, I-95 and the Pennsylvania Turnpike (I-276) crossed with no interchange.
 I-276 continued east along the turnpike to the Delaware River–Turnpike Toll Bridge and I-95 continued north to the Scudder Falls Bridge.
 In order to remedy this and also provide a continuous route for I-95, eliminating the gap in New Jersey caused by the cancellation of the Somerset Freeway, a high-speed interchange between the two roads was built.
 I-95 was rerouted onto the Pennsylvania Turnpike into New Jersey toward the New Jersey Turnpike, cutting the eastern terminus of I-276 back to the interchange, and I-295 was extended into Pennsylvania along the former I-95 alignment around Trenton to end at the interchange.

 Groundbreaking for the interchange took place on July 30, 2013, with Governor Tom Corbett in attendance.
 Construction of the first stage of the interchange, consisting only of the two high-speed flyovers carrying I-95, began in late 2014.
+Control cities along I-95 were updated in early 2018 in preparation for the opening of the main flyovers.
+From as far south as I-676/US 30 in Center City, the previous northbound control city of Trenton was replaced with New York.
+This continues eastward as I-95's northbound control city into New Jersey.
+Trenton remains the control city of eastbound I-295 (former northbound I-95) until US 1, after which it becomes Princeton.
 In preparation for completion of this stage, I-95 was truncated to the Taylorsville Road interchange in Lower Makefield Township in March 2018 and then truncated to the site of the interchange construction in July of the same year, with I-295 extended to replace I-95.
 On September 22, 2018, the flyovers opened.
-Signs were updated during a brief early-morning closure of the turnpike, marking the truncation of I-276 and Pennsylvania Turnpike signage to the new interchange, and the extension of I-95 eastward into New Jersey, forming a continuous posted route between Miami, Florida, and the Canadian border in Houlton, Maine.
+Signs were updated during a brief early-morning closure of the turnpike, marking the truncation of I-276 to the new interchange, removing most of the signage for the Pennsylvania Turnpike, and the extension of I-95 eastward into New Jersey, forming a continuous posted route between Miami, Florida, and the Canada–United States border at Houlton, Maine.
 The completion of this interchange also provided a direct freeway connection between Philadelphia and New York City.